UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA) Betting Trends

-- UConn has compiled a 22-10-0 record against the spread this season.

-- Huskies games have gone over the point total 19 out of 32 times this season.
+- A total of 19 out of the Huskies' 32 games this season have gone over the point total.

-- A total of 15 Gaels games this year have hit the over.
+- So far this season, 15 out of the Gaels' 33 games with an over/under have hit the over.

 UConn Futures Odds

-- UConn is one spot lower based on its national championship odds (11th-best in the country) compared to its computer ranking (10th-best).
+- UConn's national championship odds (+1200) place it seventh-best in college basketball, but according to computer rankings it is only ninth-best.

-- The Huskies' national championship odds have jumped from +8000 at the start of the season to +1500, the 54th-biggest change among all teams.
+- In terms of their national championship odds, the Huskies have had the 54th-biggest change this season, improving from +8000 at the beginning to +1200.

-- UConn has a 6.2% chance of winning the national championship, based on its moneyline odds.
+- UConn's chances of winning the national championship, based on its odds, are 7.7%.

 Saint Mary's (CA) Futures Odds

-- In terms of their national championship odds, the Gaels have experienced the 43rd-biggest change this season, improving from +15000 at the start to +4000.
+- Bookmakers have moved the Gaels' national championship odds up from +15000 at the beginning of the season to +4500.
+Among all teams in college basketball, that is the 43rd-biggest change.

-- The implied probability of Saint Mary's (CA) winning the national championship, based on its +4000 moneyline odds, is 2.4%.
+- Saint Mary's (CA)'s chances of winning the national championship, based on its odds, are 2.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.